What is an Applicant Tracking System?

 Step 3: Entity extraction

-From each section, the ATS pulls out specific entities: job titles, company names, employment dates, degree names, institutions, technologies, and skills.
-It calculates your total years of experience, identifies your most recent role, and builds a structured data record from your document.
+From each identified section, the ATS pulls out specific entities: job titles, company names, employment dates, degree names, institutions, technologies, and skills.
+It calculates your total years of experience, identifies your most recent role, and assembles a structured data record from your document.
+This is the record recruiters actually search against — not your original CV.

 Step 4: Keyword matching against the job description

 The extracted data is compared against the job requirements.
-The ATS has already parsed the job description with the same logic — identifying required skills, preferred experience, qualifications, and keywords.
-It scores how many required elements appear in your CV, weighted by importance.
-Some systems use exact string matching; modern ATS platforms use semantic similarity.
+The ATS has already parsed the job description with the same logic — identifying required skills, preferred experience, qualifications, and weighted keywords.
+It scores how many required elements appear in your extracted record.
+Legacy systems use exact string matching; modern platforms use semantic similarity — but exact matches score higher on all of them.

 Step 5: Scoring and ranking

-Each candidate receives a match score — typically 0–100%.
-Candidates above a threshold (often 70–80%) are moved into the recruiter's review queue.
+Each candidate receives a match score — typically expressed as a percentage.
+Candidates above the threshold (often 70–80%, set per role) are moved into the recruiter's review queue.
 Those below are automatically archived.
-Unless the recruiter explicitly searches for rejected candidates, your application effectively disappears.
+Unless the recruiter explicitly searches for archived candidates — which most do not — your application disappears from active consideration.

 What ATS Systems Look For

 Understanding what the system is measuring lets you give it exactly what it needs.
-These are the six primary signals that determine your score.
+These are the six primary signals that determine your extracted record and score.

 Keywords from the job description